lhcb/bender-tutorials/getting-started/firstalgorithms.md

 {% objectives "Learning objectives" %}
 * Understand Bender algorithms
-  * How to use them?
+  * How to code them?
-  * How to embedd them into application?
+  * How to embedd them into the application?
 {% endobjectives %}